 - Tears of Remorse: Faith collapsing into tears and begging Angel to kill her.

-- Terms of Endangerment: Faith greeting Angel by asking for a hug.
+- Faith greets Angel by asking for a hug.
 He says it's good to see old friends.

 - In "Release", it is revealed that Faith restricted herself to shallow cuts, to ensure that Wesley remained conscious.